uunlu/bojanv91.github.io/Snow/_posts/2016-05-26-feature-folders-structure-in-asp-net.md

         Products
             ...

-Now, imagine you have many-many controllers, plus the standard N-Layer stuff like repositories, services, DTOs... things are starting to get messy.
+Now, imagine you have many-many controllers, in addition to the standard N-Layer stuff like repositories, services, DTOs, etc...
+You will soon notice that things are starting to get messy.

 # Structuring files by business concerns (vertical) - alternative (and better) way